psiphi75/web-remote-control/Protocol.md

 This section describes the protocol in detail.
 All messages are JSON strings and passed over the respective network
  layer:
  - UDP the packet must fit into one UDP packet.
 See the *Note on UDP and smaz* section below.
+Default port is 33330.
- - A TCP socket
+ - A TCP socket.
+Default port is 33330.
  - Socket.io is used for web browser to proxy communication.
 Because web browser communication does not support raw TCP or UDP.
+Default port is TCP 33331.

 Below is the structure of all messages.
 The `Unique ID` is not always present.
 ```Text